 Articulated streamers are big streamer patterns tied with articulation built-in.
 This is done by extending the length of the fly and tying profile sections down the length.
 When you strip this fly through the water, it articulates or naturally pulsates like a swimming baitfish.

-These flies are usually used to catch the biggest brown or rainbow trout in the river, as these fish generally start eating fish when they grow so big instead of insects.
-You can also use them for other species like bass, pike, and muskie too.
+These flies are usually used to catch the biggest brown or rainbow trout in the river, as these fish generally start eating other fish instead of insects when they grow so big.
+You can also use them for other species like bass, pike, and muskie.

-Again, you will have quite a few different color options to choose from and in this case, going for some natural colors is best, such as olive.
+Again, you will have quite a few different color options to choose from, and in this case, going for some natural colors, such as olive, is best.

 Bunny

-There are lots of different types of bunny flies on the market and you can find them tied for different species including pike, tarpon, GTs, and more.
-The main difference between the types tied comes down to the hooks used and the size of the flies.
+There are many different types of bunny flies on the market, and you can find them tied for different species, including pike, tarpon, and GTs.
+The main difference between the pre-tied types comes down to the hooks used and the size of the flies.

 Merkin Crab

 The merkin crab is a big crab fly that is great for catching predators that spend their time patrolling rocky ledges.
-Species like GTs love this kind of fly when they are hunting on the flats and it will work for a load of different species too, as what fish doesn’t eat crabs?
+Species like GTs love this kind of fly when they are hunting on the inshore flats, and it will work for a load of different species, too, as what fish doesn’t eat crabs?
 Not many, that’s for sure.

-It’s tied with a large body and legs too which gives it a very realistic profile.
-You will also find that species like permit and bonefish will also love these flies.
+It’s tied with a large body and legs, too, which gives it a very realistic profile.
+You will also find that species like permit and bonefish are partial to these unique flies.

 Flexo Crab

-The Flexo Crab was designed by Alec Gerbec who was the head guide on Alphonse Island, Seychelles.
+The Flexo Crab was designed by Alec Gerbec, previously the head guide on Alphonse Island, Seychelles.
 This fly single-handedly changed the permit and triggerfish fishing in Seychelles as it is the most realistic-looking crab fly you might ever see.

-It is tied using flexo material which is usually used to coat electrical wires.
-This material creates the body which has dumbbell eyes tied inside it and the legs of the grab and eyes are made by pulling some chenille through the body and setting it with UV glue.
+It is tied using flexo material, usually used to coat electrical wires.
+This material creates the body, which has dumbbell eyes tied inside it, and the legs of the crab and eyes are made by pulling some chenille fabric through the body and setting it with UV glue.

-These flies are deadly when fishing for permit and triggerfish but everything will eat them.
+These flies are deadly when fishing for permit and triggerfish, but every fish will eat them.
 They are best usually tied to a small size, so you don’t want to cast these at big predators.

-Check out my in-depth article on How to catch a triggerfish on the fly here!
+Check out my in-depth article on How to catch a triggerfish on the fly for some inside tips to learn more about what gear and fly types are needed to catch these incredibly attractive fish.

 Flying Out

 Thanks very much for reading my article.
-I hope you enjoyed it and you now have a great proven choice of the best flies for fly fishing for predators, so be sure to fill up your fly box with a range of different colors of each type.
+I hope you enjoyed it and now have a great, proven choice of the best flies for fly fishing for predators, so be sure to fill up your fly box with a range of different colors of each type.

-Please share the article with your fishing mates and check out some of our other articles especially the Best Fly Fishing Saltwater Rods and my review of the superb Abel SDS Ported Saltwater Fly Ree Here!
+Please share the article with your fishing mates and check out some of our other articles, especially the Best Fly Fishing Saltwater Rods and my review of the superb Abel SDS Ported Saltwater Fly Reel!

 - Night Fishing Preparation: 9 Top Tips For A Successful Outing - November 29, 2022